- Who We Are

 What is a Mobile Food Pantry?

-The Mobile Food Pantry is a converted beverage truck used to deliver fresh produce, dairy products, and other food and grocery products directly to distribution sites where people need food.
+The Mobile Food Pantry is a truck used to deliver fresh produce, dairy products, and other food and grocery products directly to distribution sites where people need food.
 When the truck arrives at a site, volunteers place the food on tables surrounding the truck.
 The clients are then able to "shop", choosing items that they need.

 Why a Mobile Food Pantry?

-Because each day, many of our neighbors in the Southern Tier do not know where their next meal will come from.
 The area served by the Food Bank of the Southern Tier spans six counties and nearly 4,000 square miles.
 Despite serving over 160 hunger-relief member agencies, there remain areas with high levels of need.
 Even in areas where agencies provide assistance, clients may not always have access to food because agencies are only open certain hours or days per week.
 In outlying areas, many people do not have cars and there is no public transportation.
 It’s nearly impossible for them to get to a pantry miles away.
 They are also not able to incorporate enough fruits and vegetables into their diet because of accessibility and cost.